The Employment Law Review: Brazil

 During the term of the employment contract, the employee has a duty of loyalty to the employer and therefore cannot carry out competing activities unless the employer has given authorisation in this regard.
 Exclusivity does not apply to employees hired on demand (i.e., for work on occasional days, weeks or months).

-On account of the constitutional principle of the freedom of every person to work, the employee may carry out competing activities after a contractual termination of employment, unless he or she has executed a non-compete agreement with the employer.
+On account of the constitutional principle of the freedom of every person to work, the employee may carry out competing activities after a contractual termination of employment, unless he or she has executed a non-compete agreement with the former employer.

-Regarding confidentiality and non-solicitation agreements after termination of the employment contract, these will be valid and payment of an indemnity will not be necessary.
+Regarding confidentiality and non-solicitation agreements after termination of an employment contract, these will be valid and payment of an indemnity will not be necessary.
 For these obligations to be valid after termination of the employment contract, an express agreement in this regard is required.

 The employment contract must also contain provisions governing the protection of intellectual or industrial property to the extent applicable and particularly in accordance with the duties being performed by the employee.
 Regarding provisions concerning inventions created by employees (works made for hire) that are the property of the employer, the contract must provide that compensation paid already includes compensation for intellectual property comprising inventions and enhancements.